Ayushparikh-code/Web-dev-mini-projects/Typing Speed Test Website/README.md

 # Typing Speed Test Website

 ## Description
 This website is used to check the typing speed of the user.
-It will the give the information of how many seconds require for the particular sentence.
+It will the give the information of how many seconds require for typing the particular sentence.

 ## Use of the Project
 User can improve his/her typing speed.